Are you wondering how to treat eating disorders of all types with a single therapy approach.

 - Binge Eating Disorder is where someone binge eats but does not purge afterwards.
 People with binge eating disorder can be of normal size who restrict their foods (similar to Bulimia Nervosa) but many people who are obese have undiagnosed Binge Eating Disorder too.

-You might think that each of these 3 eating disorders requires a separate treatment, but in fact, Cognitive Behavioral Therapy can be used to treat eating disorders of all types.
+You may think each of these 3 eating disorders requires a separate treatment, but in fact, Cognitive Behavioral Therapy can be used to treat eating disorders of all types.

 That’s pretty cool, right?!
 I know you may be skeptical, but I just want to say that I am not a card-carrying CBT fanatic like some therapists are.